khpeek/funda-scraper/README.md

 ![Heat map of property price per unit area](/Results/Images/OpenHeatMap_map_only.png)
 ![Legend](/Results/Images/OpenHeatMap_legend_only.png)
 **Figure 1.** Price per unit area (EUR/m<sup>2</sup>) of houses for sale in Amsterdam on 18 July 2016, plotted using [OpenHeatMap](www.openheatmap.com).
-(Due to a quotum on of the number of geolocation requests per individual address, geolocation was performed by grouping properties by the first 4 digits of their postal codes and using a downloaded [database of their coordinates](https://github.com/bobdenotter/4pp); this is why the 'blobs' are  unevenly distributed).
+(Due to a quotum on the number of geolocation requests per individual address, geolocation was performed by grouping properties by the first 4 digits of their postal codes and using a downloaded [database of their coordinates](https://github.com/bobdenotter/4pp); this is why the 'blobs' are  unevenly distributed).

 An interesting observation from Figure 1 is the clear price difference between Amsterdam Centrum and Amsterdam Noord across the Ij river.
 (This will probably be reduced once the North-South metro line is completed).